 Soleno Therapeutics (SLNO) Receives a Buy from Oppenheimer

-Oppenheimer analyst Leland Gershell maintained a Buy rating on Soleno Therapeutics (SLNO) yesterday and set a price target of $8.00.
-The company’s shares closed last Wednesday at $2.65.
+In a report released yesterday, Leland Gershell from Oppenheimer assigned a Buy rating to Soleno Therapeutics (SLNO), with a price target of $8.00.
+The company’s shares closed last Monday at $1.38, close to its 52-week low of $1.30.

-According to TipRanks.com, Gershell is a 5-star analyst with an average return of 20.1% and a 51.4% success rate.
+According to TipRanks.com, Gershell is a 4-star analyst with an average return of 14.2% and a 46.4% success rate.
 Gershell covers the Healthcare sector, focusing on stocks such as BioMarin Pharmaceutical, Viridian Therapeutics, and CASI Pharmaceuticals.

-Currently, the analyst consensus on Soleno Therapeutics is a Moderate Buy with an average price target of $8.00.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Soleno Therapeutics with a $8.00 average price target.

 See today’s analyst top recommended stocks >>